Links added to ‘Further information’ on 26/01/17.

 No, baking soda, otherwise known as sodium bicarbonate, is not a treatment for SS or MDS.

-Fairly recently, sodium bicarbonate has been advocated as a treatment for SS and/or MDS by Melissa Mendez who is a transformational nutrition coach with a website called ‘The Pure Appeal’ in the United States.
+Fairly recently, sodium bicarbonate has been advocated as a treatment for SS and/or MDS by Melissa Mendez who is a certified transformational nutrition coach with a website called ‘The Pure Appeal’ (website no longer available) in the United States.
 She has also publicly stated that she was diagnosed with SS and MDS in Oct.
 2015.

 This idea that sodium bicarbonate is an effective treatment for SS and/or MDS is a potentially dangerous claim that is not supported by medical research, and if you have SS or/and MDS, you will need proper medical treatment.
 In some cases, if you do not receive proper medical treatment, this could result in you becoming seriously ill or even losing your life.

 Melissa Mendez supports the work of a doctor called Tullio Simoncini.
 He was treating patients who have cancer with sodium bicarbonate.
 If he’s a doctor, doesn’t that mean it works?

 No. Dr. Simoncini is a former Italian doctor and known fraudster, and his practice is very dangerous.
 In 2003, he was struck off the medical register for treating cancer patients with sodium bicarbonate instead of chemotherapy.
 In 2006, he was found guilty of fraud and manslaughter after a patient died as a result of using his treatments.

 Unfortunately, the myth that MDS or other forms of cancer can be cured with sodium bicarbonate is still being spread, despite the fact that there has never been any medical evidence to support this claim.
 This pseudoscientific claim (false or made-up claim that appears to be scientifically based, but is not) is based on the idea that cancer is caused by Candida (fungus) or Candida albicans which causes the common fungal infection ‘thrush’, and that the body develops cancer in an attempt to protect itself from fungal infection.
 Sodium bicarbonate supposedly gets rid of the Candida and therefore cures the cancer.
 This is completely untrue.
 Cancer is not caused by Candida, and sodium bicarbonate isn’t even a treatment for fungal infections, let alone cancer.